All Episodes

 Maha Rushi, once again behind the golden EIB microphone, broadcast excellence.

-The telephone number if you want to be on the program, 800-282-2882.
+Straight ahead for the next three hours, the telephone number if you want to be on a program, 800-282-2882.

-And the email address, Ilrushmo at EIB net.com.
+And the email address, ilrushbow at EIBnet.com.

-You know what's amazing about this, among many other things.
+You know what's amazing about this, among many other things?

 You know, I'm a broadcaster, folks.

-A broadcaster first, second, third, fourth, fifth, the first and last I'm a broadcaster, whatever else I am, comes in the middle.
+A broadcaster, first, second, third, fourth, fifth, first and last, I'm a broadcaster.

-And I saw something today that interests me and may not interest anybody else, but I got in here at my usual time, sat down and began the routine to begin the concentrated portion of show prep time, which includes glancing at the TV monitors.
+But I got in here at my usual time, sat down and began the routine to begin the concentrated portion of show prep time, which includes glancing at the TV monitors.

 CNN did a full 20 minutes on this.

-CNN had a round table discussion with videotape of their competitor, a competitor to whom they are losing big time.
+CNN had a roundtable discussion with videotape of their competitor, a competitor to whom they are losing big time.

 They spent 20 minutes essentially promoting Megan Kelly and Fox News right there on CNN.

-There is no way, even today, would I ever even acknowledge competitors exist.
+There is no way, even today, would I ever even acknowledge competitors exist, much less give them a half hour on this program.

 And I'm telling you, it is telling the fact that they did it and had no problem doing it.

-They decided that promoting and calling attention to what they greatly approved of.
+They decided that promoting and calling attention to what they greatly approved of, they thought it was great what happened on Fox last night.

 CNN airs it and is begging people to leave CNN and go watch Fox now.